-According to Forbes, the list of large businesses that have turned to outsourcing continues to grow, and now encompasses the following companies as well.
+According to Forbes, the list of large businesses that have turned to outsource continues to grow and now encompasses the following companies as well.

 - WalMart – the retail company is expanding around the world, recruiting new employees in offices globally

 - General Electric – electric company now has a majority of its employees in overseas locations

 - Caterpillar – the heavy equipment manufacturer has vastly added to its man count in offshore offices